The American Literature exam deals with the prose and poetry written in the United States from colonial times to the present.

 CLEP® American Literature Examination Guide

 This guide provides practice questions for the CLEP® American Literature Exam only.

 The American Literature exam covers material that is usually taught in a survey course at the college level.
-It deals with the prose and poetry written in the United States from colonial times to the present.
-It is primarily a test of knowledge about literary works—their content, background, and authors—but also requires an ability to interpret poetry, fiction and nonfiction prose, as well as a familiarity with the terminology used by literary critics and historians.
+It deals with the prose and poetry written in the United States from pre-colonial times to the present.
+It tests literary works—their content, background, and authors—and also requires an ability to interpret poetry, fiction and nonfiction prose, as well as a familiarity with the terminology used by literary critics and historians.
 The examination emphasizes fiction and poetry and deals to a lesser degree with the essay, drama, and autobiography.

 In both coverage and approach, the examination resembles the chronologically organized survey of American literature offered by many colleges.
 It assumes that test takers have read widely and developed an appreciation of American literature, know the basic literary periods, and have a sense of the historical development of American literature.

 The test contains approximately 100 questions to be answered in 90 minutes.
 Some of these are pretest questions that will not be scored.
 Any time test takers spend on tutorials and providing personal information is in addition to the actual testing time.